 - if you have recently received or will be receiving radiation therapy

 Some MEDICINES MAY INTERACT with gemcitabine.
-Tell your health care provider if you are taking any other medicines, especially any of the following:
+Tell your health care provider if you are taking any other medicines.

 How to use gemcitabine: